 QCDs – An Underutilized Philanthropic and Tax-Planning Tool

 The Tax Cuts and Jobs Act (TCJA, 2017) significantly altered the tax landscape by lowering marginal rates, nearly doubling the standard deduction (and indexing it to inflation), and capping or eliminating several categories of itemized deductions.
-For most taxpayers, the net impact of these changes was positive (i.e., a modestly lower tax liability).
+For most taxpayers, the net impact of these changes was positive (i.e., modestly lower tax liability).
 Even so, the percentage of Americans who found it worthwhile to itemize deductions was roughly cut in half, from 20-25% before the TCJA to less than 10% afterward.

 One strategy that evolved in response to the TCJA was to “bunch” charitable donations in alternating tax years.
 For example, an investor might combine several years’ worth of planned gifts into a single lump-sum donation during a year they planned to itemize, then revert to taking the standard deduction in subsequent years.
 Many of our clients utilize this strategy via gifts to Donor-Advised Funds (DAF), which allows them to front-load the tax benefits of gifting in a single year but continue dispersing funds to their favored organizations over time.